betaglot/plantabeta/docs/development/ResearchQuestions.md

 - How many times can an undamaged tree box be reused?
 - How much wax does it take to cover a tree box?
 - How is sustainability assessed in tree planting?
-- How much more often do planters get injured while working, compared to during freetime?
+- How much more often do Planters get injured while working, compared to during freetime?
--  How can planters be outfitted with military grade boots?
+-  How can Planters be outfitted with military grade boots?
 - How does the rate in North America change throughout the year?
 - Are there every any days when a tree isn't planted in Canada?
-- Are there residential Environmentscaping companies which use Canadian tree planter tools?
+- Are there residential Environmentscaping companies which use Canadian tree Planter tools?
-- Do any planters gain mass by the end of their season?
+- Do any Planters gain mass by the end of their season?
-- Do any planters have a warm up routine for before starting their planting day?
+- Do any Planters have a warm up routine for before starting their planting day?
 - How can bioplastics be used as flag?
 - How can bush camp cooks, not be sleep deprived?
 - How does reforestation work in Spain?